roshiniRK/Exno.9-Prompt-Engg/README.md

 Save and Compare Outputs:
 Save different versions of the videos and compare the results to understand how different prompts produce varying styles, sequences, and video qualities.
 # Prompt:
 "Create a 10-second cinematic video of a man waking up in a futuristic cyberpunk-inspired city.
-The scene begins with the man slowly opening his eyes in a minimalistic, neon-lit bedroom.
-He gets up and walks toward a massive floor-to-ceiling window.
-As he reaches the window, reveal a sprawling futuristic megacity with towering skyscrapers, glowing holograms, flying cars zipping through multi-layered sky highways, and a blend of blue, purple, and neon pink lighting.
+The scene begins with the man sleeping in neon-lit bedroom.  reveal a sprawling futuristic megacity with towering skyscrapers, glowing holograms, flying cars zipping through multi-layered sky highways, and a blend of blue, purple, and neon pink lighting.
 Add subtle atmospheric fog, reflections on the glass, and dynamic motion from the flying vehicles.
 The tone should be immersive, high-tech, and visually rich with cyberpunk elements.
 Realistic lighting, smooth camera movement, and a dramatic reveal of the cityscape."
 # Output:
 <img width="1912" height="1011" alt="image" src="https://github.com/user-attachments/assets/8083a143-832a-49ca-a2f8-08e543aead96" />